BrenoAqua/Senren/README.md

 ### Pitch Position with Pitch colors

 ### Dark Mode
+This differs from Anki's default theme.
-- Easily toggle between default and dark mode.
+- Easily toggle between the default theme (light or original dark mode) and dark mode with a black background.

 ### Image Blurring
 - Simply add the `NSFW` tag to any card to automatically blur its image.